William L. Borden: Aftermath

+Later career and death

 For many years Borden continued to work as an executive at Westinghouse Electric, becoming vice president of their international division in 1965.
 He left the company in 1971 and began business consulting work on his own back in Washington.
 By the early 1980s Borden was successfully practicing law in a private practice in Washington.
 He was a member of the Metropolitan Club there.
 He reportedly said that in his current life, he almost never thought about the subject of nuclear war.
 Nonetheless, he composed a long meditation on the subject, "Springtime of the Nuclear Debate", for presentation to a symposium in 1984 at the West Point Academy, and continued working to expand it until interrupted by his death the following year.
 In retrospect he did view the Oppenheimer matter as having had a positive effect in that people began treating scientists with less reverence.

 Borden died on October 8, 1985, at age 65 in a hospital in Watertown, New York, near his summer home in Chaumont, New York, after suffering a heart attack.
 He is buried at Cedar Grove Cemetery.